OhYesIDid/affiliate-content-feed/VERCEL_GITHUB_SETUP.md

 4. **Optimize affiliate link generation**
 5. **Add analytics tracking**

-Your affiliate content feed is now fully automated and deployed! 🚀
+Your affiliate content feed is now fully automated and deployed with smart automation that respects platform limits! 🚀